Pro Tips: How To Use Apple Two-Factor Authentication

 4. Input your verification code.

-5. Enter your passcode or enter your old passcode for the iPhone/iPad.
+5. Enter your passcode or enter your old passcode for the iPhone/iPad so you can confirm the device is tied to the correct account before you continue.
 (This depends on whether your screen passcode is turned on).
+Apple account help is usually most useful when readers can quickly tell which trusted access method they still control.

-6. Enter a new Apple ID password, then enter it again to confirm the password.
+6. Enter a new Apple ID password, then enter it again to confirm the password so you can confirm the device is tied to the correct account before you continue.

 Tips: